aydancoskun/FairnessTNA/INSTALL.md

    fairness.ini.php file, as it contains a cryptographic salt that if you lose you will not be able to login to Fairness or access encrypted data ever again.

-   **BE SURE TO BACKUP YOUR TimeTrex DATABASE AND YOUR fairness.ini.php FILE!**
+   **BE SURE TO BACKUP YOUR Fairness DATABASE AND YOUR fairness.ini.php FILE!**

 3. Copy the current version of Fairness over the top of your current installation.

+   if you use git just do 'git pull' which will pull the latest version in from github

 4. Edit fairness.ini.php in your new Fairness directory and set: installer_enabled = TRUE